-If you decide to have a rape exam, the SANE nurse (if applicable), or other medical professional will be called to perform the exam.
+If you decide to have a sexual assault exam and evidence collection kit, the SANE nurse (if applicable), or other medical professional will be called to perform the exam.
 You have the right to request an advocate from your local rape crisis center.
 There is no charge for a rape crisis advocate.

 You have the right to refuse any medical treatment, including the rape exam, when you go to the hospital.

 If you are a survivor who is under 18, over 60, or disabled, it is important to understand the hospital’s mandated reporting requirments.